rayhuang2006/STUDY/README.md

 # Functions

-All the functionality in this program.
+All the functionality in this program are bellow.
+(Everything is still testing.
+If there is anything wrong, this is normal.)

 ## User list